 What is a gemstone?
-It’s any mineral that’s valued for its beauty and market value.
+It’s a mineral that’s valued for its beauty and market value.
 But not all precious gemstones are expensive.

 Featured by some of the best jewelry brands, the most valuable gemstones are stunning.
 But they also have two things in common.
 These precious gems are rare.
 And while many precious gemstones are lab-grown, all of these are natural gemstones.